-The Board of Directors for The Legacy at North Augusta share a devotion to the ministry, guiding our growth to ensure that our community is a retirement destination for new generations.
-As NLCS President and CEO Larry Bradshaw said, “The Trustees don’t just meet in a Board Room.
+The Board of Directors for The Village at Rockville share a devotion to the ministry, guiding our growth to ensure that our community is a retirement destination for new generations.
+As NLCS President and CEO Cyndi Walters said, “The Board doesn’t just meet in a Board Room.
 They are out in the community, speaking with neighbors and seeing for themselves opportunities for improvement.”
 To learn about the Board of Directors for our parent organization, National Lutheran Communities & Services (NLCS), click here.

 Dr. Damien Doyle